Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

   } while( true );
 }
 ```
-As you can see, it looks like a crypto method and it seems like too long to go through all or reverse the code immediately.
+As you can see, it looks like a crypto method, and it seems like too long to go through all or reverse the code immediately.

 But the description tells us it is not about crypto.. ?!

 So I try GDB with gef to see inside the stack.
-If we found nothing, we will go back and reverse the code.
+If we find nothing, we will go back and reverse the code.
 ```
 └─$ gdb not-crypto
 ```
 In the code, I can see "memcmp" function.
-Look like it plays an important role in the condition IF, decides if your input is correct or not.
+Looks like it plays an important role in the condition If, decides if your input is correct or not.
 ```C
       iVar17 = memcmp(&local_88,local_198,0x40);
       if (iVar17 != 0) {